Mindfulness & Meditation

 No!
 There are many ways to learn to be more mindful or to create a meditation practice.
 For starters, if you read the information on this page, you’re ready to start practicing!

 However, if you’d like more structured guidance, detailed explanations, and specific video and audio exercises, consider purchasing a course or phone app.
-I created my own Mindfulness Micro-Practice Toolkit to help people get started with mindfulness right away with 3-minute videos.
-If you are considering therapy with me, this course can also give you an idea of my general style before you ever schedule a session.
-Please note that the course is not intended to replace therapy and is only for educational purposes.
-You can use it as a tool to easily integrate mindfulness and/or meditation into your life.
+I created my own resources to help people get started with mindfulness right away.
+If you are considering therapy with me, these resources can also give you an idea of my general style before you ever schedule a session.
+Please note that the courses are not intended to replace therapy and are only for educational purposes.
+You can use them as a tool to help you integrate mindfulness and/or meditation into your life and use them alongside therapy.

 For other free and paid mindfulness and meditation resources, check out my Favorite Links.

-For a personalized approach to mindfulness and meditation or for mindfulness-informed therapy, contact me for a free 15-minute phone consultation.
+For a personalized approach to mindfulness-informed therapy, contact me for a free 15-minute phone consultation.

 Dr. Alice Rizzi NYC Mindfulness Therapist